-- A 34.22% increase in Vehicle Revenue Hours (VRH). - A 88.71% increase in Unlinked Passenger Trips (UPT). - A 34.04% increase in Non Fixed Guideway Vehicle Revenue Miles (NFG VRM). - A 93.48% increase in Non Fixed Guideway Passenger Miles Traveled (NFG PMT). - A 27.24% increase in Non Fixed Guideway Operating Expenses (NFG OE).
+- A 11.73% increase in Vehicle Revenue Hours (VRH). - A 21.53% increase in Unlinked Passenger Trips (UPT). - A 17.72% increase in Non Fixed Guideway Passenger Miles Traveled (NFG PMT).

 Per inquiry, these changes resulted from prior restrictions due to the COVID-19 pandemic being lifted or reduced which promoted programs and organizations that service the paratransit communities to re-open and initiate upward trends of demand.
+Steady growth is expected until prepandemic demand returns.